The Prophecy of the Unbroken Bones

 š Early Christian and Jewish Interpretation of Zechariah

 Early Jewish and Christian interpreters recognized multiple layers in Zechariah 12:1010 āAnd I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me, on him whom they have pierced, they shall mourn for him, as one mourns for an only child, and weep bitterly over him, as one weeps over a firstborn..
-Some rabbinic traditions linked the verse to Messiah ben Joseph, a suffering messiah whose death would bring national mourning and repentance.
-Sources include the Babylonian Talmud (Sukkah 52a), Rashi (11th century), and medieval commentators such as Ibn Ezra, Abrabanel, and Alshech.
+Some rabbinic traditions linked the verse to Messiah ben Joseph, a suffering messiah whose death would bring national mourning and repentance.2 Medieval commentators such as Rashi and Ibn Ezra also reflect a range of interpretive approaches to the passage.3,4 Other Jewish readings have understood the piercing more metaphorically, as a symbol of communal or spiritual suffering, or even as referring to Israel as a whole.5,6

 Early Christians, however, saw the literal fulfillment of these prophecies in Jesus: the unbroken bones, the pierced side, and the mourning over Him confirmed He was the promised Messiah.
 This diversity of Jewish interpretation underscores that the messianic reading was already present in Jewish thought, and that the Gospel accounts reflect a historically and theologically grounded perspective.